akrigline/eberron-salvage-docs/docs/Player Info/Homebrew Rules and Rulings.md

 # Homebrew Rules and Rulings
 ###### tags: #player-info

-Some changes and rulings for my games.
+Some changes and rulings for this game taking place in Eberron.

 ## Character Creation